 Here’s why it works:

 Setting goals helps raise self-confidence because once you start tracking goals, you start to recognise your ability to achieve them.
-And in achieving them, you recognise all the competencies you have used to do so.
+In achieving them, you recognise all the competencies you have used to do so.
 To help you set the right goals for your task, download our free SMART goals worksheet.

 Here’s how to do it: